protontypes/protonpage/content/en/services/_index.md

 What strategies does a organization need to create economic and successful products based on open technology? {{% /blocks/feature %}}

 {{% blocks/feature icon="fa fa-hands-helping" title="Application and Support" url="#where-can-you-find-support-in-the-application-of-open-technologies" %}}
-Where can you find support in the application of open technologies?
+Where can you find support in the application of open technologies for your development environment, infrastructure and product?
 {{% /blocks/feature %}}

 {{% blocks/feature icon="fa fa-chalkboard-teacher" title="Training" url="#how-can-my-organization-apply-for-non-profit-support" %}}